PlanCZero/cold-brew-vending-machine/README.md

 npm i
 npm start
 ```
+Open the web browser to http://localhost:3000/ and you will see a simple cold brew vending machine
 # Description
 Cold Brew vending machine is a proof-of-concept project that shows how React connects with Redux to manage the state of a component.